tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * There are two ways to code a neuron:

-  * You can do all the math behind and code it using Python, Pandas, and NumPy.
+  * You can do all the math and code it from scratch using Python, Pandas, and NumPy.

-  * You can use an industry-standard API or framework to speed up your implementation and focus your efforts on improving your model and have a better understanding of the business problem you want to solve.
+  * Or, you can use an industry-standard API or framework to speed up your implementation and focus your efforts on improving your model and have a better understanding of the business problem you want to solve.

 * We are going to use [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/) to build our Neural Networks.